worktheclock/replit.github.io/misc/basic.md

 20 PRINT "We never reach this statement"
 ```

-#### GOTO
+### GOTO

-`GOTO` tells which line number is executed next.
-Normally, lines are executed from the lowest to the highest number, but `GOTO` allows us to "jump" to a specific line.
+`GOTO` advises which line number is executed next.
+Normally, lines are executed from the lowest to the highest number, but `GOTO` allows us to jump to a specific line.

 Example:
 ```
 10 GOTO 30
-20 PRINT "this line never executes"
+20 PRINT "This line never executes"
 30 PRINT "Jumped here from 10"
 ```

 `GOTO` can be used to create a loop.
 Loops are when programs repeatedly execute a set of lines.

-The following examples prints "hello" for ever:
+The following examples prints "hello" forever:
 ```
 10 PRINT "hello"
 20 GOTO 10
 ```

-#### IF...THEN
+### IF...THEN

-`IF...THEN` is like `GOTO` in that it allows to influence the execution of the program but it's different in that it all happens on the same line.
-If the mathematical or relational test is true we execute the command that comes after `THEN`.
+`IF...THEN` is like `GOTO` in that it influences the execution of the program, but it's different in that it all happens on the same line.
+If the mathematical or relational test is true, we execute the command that comes after `THEN`.
 If it's untrue, we simply proceed to the next line.

 ```
 10 IF X > Y THEN PRINT "X is larger than Y"
 ```

-#### IF...THEN...ELSE
+### IF...THEN...ELSE

 This is the same as `IF...THEN` except we execute the command following the `ELSE` command.